Table of Contents

 Even informational messages like reminders or deadlines require some form of consent, but emergency alerts are exempt.
 Promotional or recruitment messages always require prior written or digital opt-in.

-How often should universities text students without annoying them?
+How often should universities be texting college students without annoying them?

 Most universities find success with SMS, achieving a response rate of 45%, and increasing frequency only for urgent alerts or time-sensitive campaigns (e.g., enrollment deadlines).